 “We’re moving out.
-I just tried my visor – the night vision is working again and I’ve got eight confirmed bio-readings from my team.
-The rain is still coming, it hasn’t stopped.
+I just tried my visor.
+The night vision is working again and I’ve got eight confirmed bio-readings from my team.
+The rain is still coming, it never stopped.
 Soren slipped and ripped his leg on some debris, but he’s limping along.
 I hope those things don’t smell his blood.”

 “We’re outside the city limits!
 We’re slipping and crawling in the grass.
 Lightning just flared, freezing us all in place, and when the thunder cracked I heard roaring from the city.
 We’re getting up and running for it now.
-Damn it, the gravity -”
+Damn, the gravity -”

 “Oh thank God!
 The Triton is all right.
 There’s a smoking mess in front of it, it’d be funny if – Dane!
 Get the drokking door open, now!”